HongleiXie/hongleixie.github.io/_posts/2015-12-23-linsanity.md

 When he talked about how did he go through tough times, he said:
 ***"God loves me, and that he has the perfect plan for me.
 His plan will take me through a lots of ups and downs, but if I stay faithful to him that in the end he will work everything for my good.
 Now when I play basketball, I don’t play for anyone else, I only play for God.
 That’s the type of purpose that he gave me, and once he gave me that purpose, is when I found my peace, and once I got my peace, that’s when I got my joy.”***

 Never doubt it at all.
 I found it related to my life, my dream and my story.
 Just as the same as Jeremy's, I'm in my long journey to what I want to accomplish.
-If you still have something to be believed,  I strongly suggest you to watch this [movie](https://www.youtube.com/watch?v=tLUAOe-B-yo).
+If you still have something to believe,  I strongly suggest you to watch this [movie](https://www.youtube.com/watch?v=tLUAOe-B-yo).